-Because the foregoing proposed rule change does not:

-- A. significantly affect the protection of investors or the public interest; - B. impose any significant burden on competition; and - C. become operative for 30 days from the date on which it was filed, or such shorter time as the Commission may designate, it has become effective pursuant to
+Because the foregoing proposed rule change does not: (A) significantly affect the protection of investors or the public interest; (B) impose any significant burden on competition; and (C) by its terms, become operative for 30 days from the date on which it was filed or such shorter time as the Commission may designate it has become effective pursuant to Section 19(b)(3)(A) of the Act32 and paragraph (f)(6) of Rule 19b-4 thereunder,33 the Exchange has designated this rule filing as non-controversial.
+The Exchange has given the Commission written notice of its intent to file the proposed rule change, along with a brief description and text of the proposed rule change at least five business days prior to the date of filing of the proposed rule change, or such shorter time as designated by the Commission.

-Section 19(b)(3)(A) of the Act32 and Rule 19b-4(f)(6)33 thereunder.
-At any time within 60 days of the filing of the proposed rule change, the Commission summarily may temporarily suspend such rule change if it appears to the Commission that such action is necessary or appropriate in the public interest, for the protection of investors, or otherwise in furtherance of the purposes of the Act.
-If the Commission takes such action, the Commission will institute proceedings to determine whether the proposed rule change should be approved or disapproved.
+At any time within 60 days of the filing of the proposed rule change, the Commission summarily may temporarily suspend such rule change if it appears to the Commission that such action is: (1) necessary or appropriate in the public interest; (2) for the protection of investors; or (3) otherwise in furtherance of the purposes of the Act.
+If the Commission takes such action, the Commission shall institute proceedings to determine whether the proposed rule should be approved or disapproved.